Journal

 Illustration of Ratih & Kamajaya looking down at two lovers, by Gusti Nyoman Darta

 At Amora Ubud, perched on the emerald lip of the Campuhan ridge, there is a certain stillness that settles over the valley just before dawn.
 It is in this quiet moment—when the moonlight begins to fade and the first warmth of the sun touches the jungle canopy—that the locals say you can feel the presence of Bali’s most sacred lovers: Dewa Kamajaya and Dewi Ratih.
+Moreover, culinary traditions in Ubud, paired with memorable dining, often intertwine with the legends passed down through generations.

 The Archer and the Sacrifice

 When word reached his beautiful wife, Dewi Ratih, she did not weep in despair.
 Instead, she demonstrated the ultimate act of devotion.
 She walked into the same divine flames that had consumed her husband, choosing to be with him in the afterlife rather than live a single moment without his soul.
+And so, the power of legend continues to influence Ubud dining traditions, where food and folklore come together.

 Love Without Borders

 Touched by a devotion so absolute, the gods realized that love such as theirs could never truly be destroyed.
 While their physical bodies were gone, the spirits of Ratih and Kamajaya were granted a new, eternal existence.
 They were woven into the fabric of the earth.
+In fact, many believe that their presence inspires the atmosphere found at Ubud dining venues across the region.

 Finding the Spirit of Ratih and Kamajaya at Amora

 This legend is the reason why Ubud has long been known as a sanctuary for those seeking a deeper connection.
 At Amora Ubud, we have built our sanctuary upon the principles of this story.
 The architecture of each Ubud villa, our “hidden” gardens, and the panoramic views of the valley are designed to reflect the quiet, sacred nature of Ratih and Kamajaya’s love.
+In addition, the spirit of Ubud dining is woven throughout our culinary offerings.
+It is also present in our guest experiences.

 When you sit on your terrace and watch the moon rise over the ridge, you are witnessing the soft light of Ratih.
 When you feel the warmth of the tropical sun on your skin, you are feeling the passion of Kamajaya.
+Furthermore, many guests find that sharing Ubud dining moments in such enchanting surroundings becomes a highlight of their visit.

 Their story reminds us that true love is not just a feeling, but a spiritual resonance—a flame that, once lit, can never be extinguished.
 Here in the valley, their legend continues to dance, inviting every guest to find their own moment of eternal devotion.
+To sum up, Ubud dining at Amora is both an experience and a celebration of the legendary love that infuses this sacred place.